nasa/cumulus-message-adapter-java/README.md

 The source points to a folder with the compiled .class files and dependency libraries in the Lambda Java zip folder structure (details [here](https://docs.aws.amazon.com/lambda/latest/dg/create-deployment-pkg-zip-java.html)), not an uber-jar.

-The deploy folder referenced here would contain a folder 'test_task/task/' which contains Task.class and TaskLogic.class as well as a lib folder containing dependency jars.
+The deploy folder referenced here would contain a folder `test_task/task/` which contains Task.class and TaskLogic.class as well as a `lib` folder containing dependency jars.
 The Cumulus Message Adapter zip would be added at the top level by the deployment step and that folder zipped and deployed to Lambda.

 ## Logging